cirosantilli/physics/beauty.md

 An elephant and a piece of paper fall at the same speed without air.
 13 year olds without physics training don't know that!

+Major experiments:

+- trajectory of the plants.
+If you use square distance forces, and Newton's laws, it just works.

 ## Atom

 Electron charge is quantized.